pacodroid0/BashAD2PBridge/README.md

 - Hardware: A device with a working Bluetooth adapter and network connection.
 - Permissions: You must have sudo access.
 # Installation
-- Save the script to a file, for example, bt_stream.sh.
+- Save the setup and main scripts to files.
-- Make the script executable:
+- Make the setup script executable:
-"chmod +x bt_stream.sh"
+"chmod +x setup.sh"
+- Run the setup script as Root
+"sudo ./setup.sh"
+- The setup will install all the required packages, make the main script executable and prepare the system
+- At the end of setup you will be prompted if the script have to be started automatically on boot (via crontab)
 # How to Use
-- Run the script: Because the script requires root, run it with sudo: sudo ./bt_stream.sh
+- Run the script (manually):
+"./main.sh"
 - Select Codec: When prompted, choose your audio format:
     Press 1 for WAV (Best for local WiFi, near-instant audio but high bandwidth).
     Press 2 for OPUS (Best for slower networks).